Nikoldigital777/FalaiPaint/replit.md

 ## Overview

 This project is a full-stack web application for AI-powered lifestyle photography generation.
-It enables photographers to generate photorealistic human figures in existing background scenes using advanced AI models including SDXL Inpainting, ControlNet, and LoRA.
+It enables photographers to generate photorealistic human figures in existing background scenes using advanced AI models including ControlNet Union and inpainting techniques.
 The system is designed for Carlos San Juan's lifestyle photography workflow, allowing seamless integration of AI-generated subjects into real background photographs while maintaining photographic quality and consistency.

 The application provides a complete pipeline from asset upload through generation to quality assessment, with real-time progress tracking and comprehensive metrics reporting.